MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 You can use [NuGet Package Explorer](https://www.microsoft.com/p/nuget-package-explorer/9wzdncrdmdm3) to examine the NuGet package.

+### Add a dependent assembly without using NuGet with Power Platform Tools

+If you have an assembly that is not distributed as a NuGet package, you can add it to your project as you normally do.
+In **Solution Explorer**, right-click **Dependencies** and choose **Add Assembly Reference...**.
+Select the assembly you want to add.

-#### Add another dependent file or assembly with Power Platform Tools
+#### Add a file resource with Power Platform Tools

-To include another file or assembly that will be available in the runtime for your plug-in.
+To include another file that will be available in the runtime for your plug-in.

 1. Add the file to your Visual Studio project.
 1. Set the **Copy to Output Directory** property of the file to **Copy if newer**.